adnanhaq30/blog/_posts/2022-03-10-continious-security.md

-Now imagine the second scenario where your product is tested every week exactly, in the same manner, it's used to be tested once a year, and you are made aware of the new potential vulnerabilities that have arisen by updating or changing code to the production servers through the weekly Highly summarized report of your product and which would include the different type of attacks and test-case that your application had to go through.
+Now imagine the second scenario where your product is tested every week exactly, in the same manner, it used to be tested once a year, and you are made aware of the new potential vulnerabilities that  arise by updating or changing code to the production servers.
+This is done via the weekly  summarized reports of your product which  include  different types of attacks and test-cases that your application had gone through.
 This brings the following good things to the table:

 - __Continues surveillance__: